Aaron-Bopp/TIM/40_Evergreens/The actual work of being a good person isn't explored by Evangelicalism.md

 [[Evangelicalism has commodified faith for profit]] and so they have largely abandoned this doctrine.

 "Have [[faith]] and you will be saved.
 Believe in the lord god and he will make your pain go away."
 These are empty promises. [[Evangelicalism]] hides the work and the struggle so that it can convert and control more people: [[Worldviews are wrong if they make life seem easy and simple]]
+%%
+#TO/TEND/DEOBFUSCATE difference between [[Evangelicalism has commodified faith for profit]] and this, especially this para
+%%

 [[Human's have an inability to admit that they are wrong]], and because [[Christianity]] is taught so early in childhood [^1] this is even more impactful: [[Religious concepts are often too powerful for a child's mind]]